How Artificial Intelligence Transforms Traditional Manufacturing Industries?

 robotic arm and Artificial Intelligence transforms traditional manufacturing industries

-This can include everything from speech recognition to customer service to the ability to recognize and act on gathered information, and even to make recommendations based on trends and the synthesis of all types of disparate information.
+This can include everything from speech recognition to customer service.
+It also involves the ability to recognize and act on gathered information.
+Moreover, it can make recommendations based on trends and the synthesis of all types of disparate information.

 AI in the fourth age

 What AI is doing for businesses and society in the twenty-first century is akin to what the industrial revolution did in the eighteenth century.
 Before the advent of machines, all work had to be done by hand.
-This meant that progress was arduous and tedious, and it required manpower and constant time-on-task in order to accomplish anything.
-When Eli Whitney invented the cotton gin, suddenly the process of cleaning cotton lint was supercharged–what was once the work of hours and hours of labor could suddenly be done in minutes with minimal effort.
-Today, machines are an integral part of every industry to the point that without their utility, it would be impossible to meet the demands of the world’s economy.
+This meant that progress was arduous and tedious.
+It required manpower and constant time-on-task to accomplish anything.
+When Eli Whitney invented the cotton gin, the process of cleaning cotton lint was supercharged.
+What was once the work of hours and hours of labor could suddenly be done in minutes with minimal effort.
+Today, machines are an integral part of every industry.
+Without their utility, it would be impossible to meet the demands of the world’s economy.

-Artificial intelligence transforms traditional manufacturing industries on the verge of a similar revolution, but in this case, it is not augmenting the limits of human hands, but rather the limits of human minds.
+Artificial intelligence transforms traditional manufacturing industries on the verge of a similar revolution.
+However, in this case, it is not augmenting the limits of human hands.
+Rather, it enhances the limits of human minds.
 In operations at scale, there are thousands of decisions that must be made every minute.
-This can mean everything from observing and acting on trends, making educated decisions about how to handle certain situations, and predicting or reacting to problems either before or as they arise.
+This can mean everything from observing and acting on trends.
+Additionally, it involves making educated decisions about how to handle certain situations and predicting or reacting to problems either before or as they arise.

 The disruptive power of AI

 But AI changed everything.
 Unlike a human, an AI platform, like Helios, which is the corrugated industry’s Machine Learning and Industrial Internet of Things (IIoT) platform, is tireless and not limited by attention span or bandwidth.
-So, while a human brain doesn’t have capacity or the processing power to pour over all of the data generated by the corrugated manufacturing machines, or to observe every anomaly that could indicate an impending breakdown, Helios does.
-Helios collects and analyzes every anomaly that takes place on the manufacturing floor, from an unusual noise or shudder to a jam in one of the machines, or even something as subtle as a slight dip in output rate that the human eye could easily miss.
+While a human brain doesn’t have the capacity or the processing power to pore over all of the data generated by the corrugated manufacturing machines, or to observe every anomaly that could indicate an impending breakdown, Helios does.
+Helios collects and analyzes every anomaly that takes place on the manufacturing floor.
+This ranges from an unusual noise or shudder to a jam in one of the machines.
+It can even be something as subtle as a slight dip in output rate that the human eye could easily miss.

-With all of this information, Helios optimizes the facility’s operations, both by noticing otherwise imperceptible inefficiencies and by using its corpus of knowledge to schedule maintenance to machines in a way that extends their lifespans and prevents catastrophic failures and breakdowns before they even happen.
-With the reasoning and logic skills of a human brain and the tireless energy and attention to detail of a computer, the result is corrugated manufacturing plants that maximize their productivity and minimize their loss and downtime, ultimately leading to much higher profits and even a potential to grow and scale operations to new heights.
+With all of this information, Helios optimizes the facility’s operations.
+It does this by noticing otherwise imperceptible inefficiencies.
+Additionally, it uses its corpus of knowledge to schedule maintenance for machines in a way that extends their lifespans.
+This process prevents catastrophic failures and breakdowns before they even happen.
+Corrugated manufacturing plants maximize their productivity and minimize loss and downtime by combining the reasoning and logic skills of a human brain with the tireless energy and attention to detail of a computer.
+Ultimately, this leads to much higher profits and even the potential to grow and scale operations to new heights.

 Artificial Intelligence transforms

-Corrugated manufacturing is just one example of a traditional manufacturing industry that can be supercharged by AI by uncoupling processes and insights from the bandwidth and attention span of the humans in charge.
-Nearly every vertical has inefficiencies that can be spotted and corrected, as well as voluminous data streams that can be synthesized and acted upon by AI, with the end goal of a more effective, more efficient operation.
-Some of the industries in the midst or on the cusp of AI revolutions include education, healthcare, agriculture, customer service, supply chain management, manufacturing, energy, information technology, and software development.
-Be on the lookout for now how artificial intelligence transforms traditional manufacturing industries.
+AI can supercharge traditional manufacturing industries, such as corrugated manufacturing.
+This is achieved by uncoupling processes and insights from the bandwidth and attention span of the humans in charge.
+Nearly every vertical has inefficiencies.
+These can be spotted and corrected.
+In addition, there are voluminous data streams that AI can synthesize and act upon.
+The end goal is a more effective, more efficient operation.
+Some of the industries in the midst of or on the cusp of AI revolutions include education, healthcare, agriculture, customer service, supply chain management, manufacturing, energy, information technology, and software development.
+Be on the lookout for how artificial intelligence transforms traditional manufacturing industries.

 Subscribe